Arpit-mohankar/Amisha-s-AI/README.md

 # Official Documentation
 ## Persona AI Chatbot
 The persona AI Chatbot is nothing but a GPT model mimicking human behaviour of someone with the help of `SYSTEM_PROMPT` as context.
-In this application I have made an AI Persona of renowned tech entrepreneur Hitesh Choudhary.
+In this application I have made an AI Persona .
 I am now going to guide you on how to make this project yourself.
 However, no explanation required concepts will be given.
 ## Tech Stack
 - `Python` as development language
 - `Gemini API` to train the GPT model